tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either of the terms dwc:country or dwc:countryCode are bdq:Empty; COMPLIANT if the value of the country code determined from the value of dwc:country from the bdq:sourceAuthority is equal to the value of dwc:countryCode; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either of the terms dwc:country or dwc:countryCode are bdq:Empty; COMPLIANT if the value of the country code determined from the value of dwc:country in the bdq:sourceAuthority is equal to the value of dwc:countryCode; otherwise NOT_COMPLIANT

 ### Information Elements